dell-asm/dell-ciscoucs/README.md

 1. serviceprofile_name: This parameter defines the name of the service profile.

 2. organization: This parameter defines the source service profile path.
+A valid format is 'org-root'.

 3. ensure: (Required) This parameter is required to call the Create or Destroy method.
            Possible values: Present/Absent